 What are free radicals?
 They can cause premature aging of cells and can be caused by smoking, environmental stresses, pollution, too.
 Need more of an explanation?
 Free radicals are unstable oxygen molecules that attack healthy tissues and contribute to numerous diseases and illnesses.

-Your next question may be what antioxidants are best.
-Not so fast, there are tons you can take, but these four have generated a lot of media attention; they are pomegranate, resveratrol, green tea extract and Açaí (pronounced ah-sigh-EE).
+There are tons of antioxidant vitamins that you can take, but these four have generated a lot of media attention; they are pomegranate, resveratrol, green tea extract and Açaí (pronounced ah-sigh-EE).

 Four Additional Ways to Stay Healthy

 1. Pomegranates are red, known for being oddly shaped and make a great juice.
 But, did you know that the most abundant vitamin contained in pomegranates is vitamin C (ascorbic acid)?
-Vitamin C packs a powerful punch because it rids the body of free radicals, which shouldn’t come as a surprise.
+Vitamin C packs a powerful punch because it rids the body of free radicals.
 The U.S. Department of Agriculture’s Food and Nutrition Information Center (FNIC) notes that one pomegranate of a 4-inch diameter contains 28.8 mg of vitamin C.

-2. One place where we could stand to rev-up our immune system is while at an airport.
+2. One place where we could stand to build up our immune system is in the airport.
 We can come into contact with so many germs and not even realize it, but this is where taking resveratrol can come in handy.
 Resveratrol is a compound that various plants make to ward off fungi, bacteria and other microbial attackers.
-Resveratrol commonly is found in the skin of red grapes, however other sources of this antioxidant are in berries and peanuts.
-What’s more, now is the perfect time to go grab that glass of wine with dinner, because wine is a great source of resveratrol, in fact.
+Although resveratrol commonly is found in the skin of red grapes, other sources of this antioxidant are found in berries and peanuts.
+What’s more, now is the perfect time to go grab that glass of wine with dinner because wine is a great source of resveratrol, in fact.

-3. Any kind of tea is savory, but green tea extract is especially good for the common cold and flu.
-You see, green tea contains molecules called polyphenols (antioxidants), which are said to help prevent swelling and inflammation.
+3. Do you drink green tea?
+Green tea extract is especially good for the common cold and flu.
+Green tea contains molecules called polyphenols (antioxidants), which are said to help prevent swelling and inflammation.
 As a footnote, green tea reportedly contains the highest concentration of beneficial antioxidants.
 That’s not all, it may protect cartilage between the bones and lessen joint degeneration.

-4. Açaí can at times be difficult to pronounce, but you probably will always remember its health benefits, when it comes to the cold and flu.
-Açaí is believed to contain properties that detoxify the body and this antioxidant works to eradicate these harmful substances from your system.
+4. Açaí can be difficult to pronounce, but you probably will always remember its health benefits.
+When it comes to the cold and flu, Açaí is believed to contain properties that detoxify the body, this antioxidant works to eradicate harmful substances from your system.
 How does this benefit the body?
 It in turn strengthens the immune system.

 On the Winning Side

 You can’t go wrong with taking antioxidant vitamins.
 But, now you have a clearer sense of which ones may be right for you.
-It’s your body, contribute to your overall health all year round, by taking antioxidant supplements.
+With your doctor’s permission, you can contribute to your overall health, all year round, by taking antioxidant supplements.

 Web Links: